negrinho/deep_architect/docs/source/tutorials/logging_and_visualization.rst

 Main search loop with logging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This creates an initial folder structure that will be progressively filled by each of the evaluations.
+This creates an initial folder structure that is progressively filled with each of the evaluations.
 The basic architecture search loop with a single process is as follows:

 .. code:: python